Best Ethernet Cables for Gaming in 2024 (Speed, Bandwidth, and Gaming Performance)

 Some cables will offer foil shielding over just the cable itself, whereas others employ foil shielding on the individual twisted pairs, as well as the overall cable.
 Others still will have metallic braiding which adds additional physical protection to the cable, as well as improves the shielding against electrical interference.

 More advanced cables, or those rated with the greatest shielding, can employ multiple layers of protection, leveraging foil shielding on the wires and cable, as well as braiding and a spline, though those cables are quite rare.
 Braiding and splines in particular, also add to a cable’s rigidify.
-While that does mean it’s more durable against physical damage, it also makes the cables harder to route around tight corners, and though small gaps, so consider that when choosing your cable.
+While that does mean it’s more durable against physical damage, it also makes the cables harder to route around tight corners, and through small gaps, so consider that when choosing your cable.

 Best Ethernet Cables for Gaming